 Graduates must hold at least a second class Honours degree in Physics or Experimental Physics, Electronic Engineering, or another relevant discipline as determined by the College of Medicine, Nursing and Health Sciences.
-A candidate with a primary degree without Honours, and having practical experience in a relevant subject area over a number of years at a level deemed to be appropriate by the College of Medicine, Nursing and Health Sciences, may be registered for the M.Sc.Degree.
+A candidate with a primary degree without Honours, and having practical experience in a relevant subject area over a number of years at a level deemed to be appropriate by the College of Medicine, Nursing and Health Sciences.
 Candidates may be interviewed to determine suitability.